jeswheel/arima2/README.md

 the potential to increase the likelihood of the final output model.
 By design, the function cannot result in models with lower likelihoods than that of the `stats::arima` function.
-The potential for increased model likelihoods is obtained at the cost of computational efficiency, as the function is order $O(n)$ times slower than the `stats::arima` function, where $n$ is the number of random restarts.
+The potential for increased model likelihoods is obtained at the cost of computational efficiency.
+The function is order $O(n)$ times slower than the `stats::arima` function, where $n$ is the number of random restarts.
 Because the estimation of ARIMA models takes only a fraction of a second, we are of the opinion